kdpuvvadi/blog/_posts/2026-04-24-self-hosting-github-alternative-forgejo-with-ssh.md

 date: 2026-04-24 12:39 +0530
 description: Learn how to self-host Forgejo on a Debian LXC with valid HTTPS.
 This guide covers using Caddy with the Cloudflare DNS-01 challenge to get SSL on private IPs without exposing your homelab to the internet and git operations with ssh with Openssh passthough.
 image:
-categories: [Homelab, DevOps]
+categories: [homelab, devops]
-tags: [Forgejo, Debian, Caddy, SSL, Cloudflare, LXC, Self-Hosting, Git, GitHub, Gitea, ssh]
+tags: [forgejo, debian, caddy, ssl, cloudflare, LXC, Self-Hosting, Git, GitHub, Gitea, ssh]
 ---

 In this guide, we’re going to walk through setting up `Forgejo`—the community-driven fork of Gitea—on a `Debian` LXC container.
 To keep it professional and accessible over a local network with valid HTTPS, we’ll use `Caddy` with a `Cloudflare` DNS challenge.